mtgjson/mtgjson-website/docs/data-structures/set-individual/README.md

 }
 ---

-# Set
+# Set (Individual)

-The set structure describes the properties and values of a single set.
+The Set (Individual) structure describes the properties and values of an individual set.

 > Possible parent files: `AllPrintings`, `StandardPrintings`, `PioneerPrintings`, `ModernPrintings`, `LegacyPrintings`, `VintagePrintings`